IBE160/simple-todo/docs/prd.md

 so that I can see what I need to do.

 **Acceptance Criteria:**
-1. A user can see a list of their tasks.
+1. A protected API endpoint (e.g., `GET /tasks`) exists that returns a list of all tasks belonging to the authenticated user.
+2. The Next.js app fetches and displays this list on the main dashboard when the user is logged in.
-2. Each task in the list displays its description, category, deadline, and status.
+3. Each task in the list clearly displays its description, category, deadline, and status.
-3. Tasks are displayed in a clear and organized manner (e.g., by deadline or status).
+4. The tasks are displayed in a clear and organized manner (e.g., sorted by deadline).

 ### Story 3.3: Update Task